 This short course is delivered by Evaleen from AUsome Training.
 Evaleen discovered she was Autistic in 2014 and created “social skills” programs and books for children.
 In the beginning she thought her resources were just like other social skills courses but she soon realised that many resources encourage Autistic children to mask because they are created from the outside perspective, the non-autistic viewpoint which unfortunately supports the deficit model of Autistic people.

 Evaleen is joined by Kieran Rose, the Autistic Advocate.
 Kieran has carried out extensive research on masking and has written many thought-provoking articles on Autistic masking , burnout and Autistic Identity.
 He has also recently published a paper A Conceptual Analysis of Autistic Masking

 Kieran hopes that this analysis will help researchers to understand that some aspects of masking might be unique to Autistic people, but some aspects might be like other kinds of “pretending to be normal” that other people who are socially excluded use to try and fit in.

-Like all of our courses at AUsome Training this has been designed by Autistic trainers and will be delivered by Autistic speakers 20th May.
+Like all of our courses at AUsome Training this has been designed by Autistic trainers.